REMOTE WORKER PIT-STOP PROGRAM

 By submitting my application I acknowledge:

-I understand that the camp is located in a rural landscape that may have insects or other unfamiliar or uncomfortable type of environment with often dramatic weather, and that cell phones don't have good service during parts of the day or spots around the camp.
+I understand that the camp is located in a rural landscape that may have insects including spiders or other unfamiliar or uncomfortable type of environmental issues often dramatic weather, and that cell phones don't have good service during parts of the day or spots around the camp.

 I understand that I will have access to the rural broadband, but that I should embrace the opportunity to disconnect from tech when not working so I can explore and enjoy the nature immersion.